Top rookie tournament players debated by NHL.com | NHL.com

 Rookie tournaments have begun across North America, marking the unofficial start to the 2023-24 NHL season.

-Bedard will play at the Tom Kurvers Prospect Showcase in St. Paul, Minn., joining the Blackhawks rookies against the against the St. Louis Blues and Minnesota Wild from Friday through Sunday.
+Bedard will play at the Tom Kurvers Prospect Showcase in St. Paul, Minnesota, joining Blackhawks rookies against the against the St. Louis Blues and Minnesota Wild from Friday through Sunday.

 Here are some of the other players, in alphabetical order, to watch this weekend, according to a panel of NHL.com writers.